Chefs Notes

 To chop is to cut into small pieces with a vigorous cutting motion.
 This is usually only used for certain herbs like parsley or for very finely chopped meat such as for steak tartare.

-When chopping, one hand holds the handle of the knife in a firm but a comfortable grip.
+When chopping, one hand holds the handle of the knife in a firm but comfortable grip.
 The other hand is placed either on the back of the blade of the knife roughly ⅓ of the way from the tip of the blade to the handle.
-This will create a counterbalancing point and allow the knife to chop most efficiently.
+This creates a counterbalancing point and allows the knife to chop most efficiently.

 Conventional Oven